FurtherSecrets24680/SysAppOpener/README.md

 # SysAppOpener
-My first project on Github!
-It's a simple python app to open essential and useful built-in Windows System32 applications easily.
-No need to search for it or go to the folder to find it!
+**SysAppOpener** is a python app that lets you access essential and useful Windows System32 applications with ease.
+No more searching or browsing for the tools you need.
+Just launch SysAppOpener and choose from a list of useful system apps.
+It’s fast, simple and convenient.